Mortgage costs to jump for 3m more households, says Bank of England

 The central bank stressed that, despite pressure on household finances, the overall risk environment for the economy and financial sector is broadly unchanged.

-The banking sector “has the capacity to support households and businesses even if economic and financial conditions were to be substantially worse than expected”, according to the FPC.
+The banking sector “has the capacity to support households and businesses even if economic and financial conditions were to be substantially worse than expected”, according to the bank.

 But there are “global vulnerabilities” for the sector, including “policy uncertainty” associated with upcoming elections across the world, including in the UK, the US and France in the coming months.

-The report highlighted that high inflation or geopolitical changes could trigger a sell-off which could impact prices.

-“Investors in financial markets are continuing to expect the economy to recover and inflation to fall,” the FPC said.
+The Bank of England said: “Investors in financial markets are continuing to expect the economy to recover and inflation to fall.

 “They are placing less weight on risks, such as geopolitical developments or continued high inflation, that might cause weaker growth or interest rates to stay higher than expected.